-^{5.} Along the Treasury yield curve, the rate for a maturity of "n" years has two components: (i) the expected path of short-term rates between now and year "n" and (ii) a premium to compensate for the additional interest-rate and liquidity risk of longer-term instruments.
-Absent "flights to quality," these risk premia do not change much over time.
+3. Along the Treasury yield curve, the rate for a maturity of "n" years has two components: (i) the expected path of short-term rates between now and year "n" and (ii) a premium to compensate for the additional interest-rate and liquidity risk of longer-term instruments.
+Absent "flights to quality," these risk premiums do not change much over time.
 So the recent increase in yields for 6+ month maturities reflects market expectations of rising rates.
-Historically, the bulk of movements in nominal rates has been traceable to changes in expected inflation.
+Historically, the bulk of movements in nominal rates have been traceable to changes in expected inflation.
+Currently, the curve has steepened due to expectations of a suspension of the "quantitative ease" program by the Federal Reserve.

-S:\Archived OCM Files as of 08-19-2011\CM DIVISION\PROJECTS\Interest Rate Ceiling\May 2012\BAMs\Draft BAM Interest Rate Ceiling for July 2012 Board Meeting 07192012 FINAL.docx
+S:\Archived OCM Files as of 08-19-2011\CM DIVISION\PROJECTS\Interest Rate Ceiling\January 2014\Draft BAM Interest Rate Ceiling for January 2014 Board Meeting .docx